 - Lunch-centered is when you eat at around 10 a.m. and finish your last meal at 6 p.m.
 This is the most convenient type.

 - Early dinner is eating your first meal early in the morning and then having your last meal in the middle of the day.
 If you have a flexible schedule, opt for early dinner, as it will maximize the benefits of fasting.

 3. Eliminate unwanted stressors

 Any fasting acts as a hormetic stressor to your body, triggering an evolutionary mechanism termed hormesis.
 When we experience mild stress, we can easily recover from it and get stronger and more resistant to higher doses of stress.

 Men and women have inherent metabolic and hormonal differences, and it’s evident that these differences determine how we respond to a stressor like intermittent fasting.

-In general, the female body is more complex and susceptible to stress than the male body.
+The female body is generally more complex and susceptible to stress than the male body.
 So when you start your intermittent fasting practice, it causes additional stress to your body, leading to a compound effect.